As an Amazon Associate I earn from qualifying purchases. It helps me keep the website going. Thank you for your support.

 If a glaze is not stable, then the glassy surface is vulnerable to corrosion.
 Certain foodstuffs, particularly acidic foods can dissolve the glaze surface and metals can leach out of the glaze.

-When a glaze is labelled as being food safe, in part this means that the glaze is stable.
+When a glaze is labeled as being food safe, in part this means that the glaze is stable.
 It is worth remembering that by mixing glazes you are potentially altering their chemistry.

 Mixing glazes can make them less stable.
-Two food-safe glazes mixed together does not necessarily create a food-safe combination.
+Two food-safe glazes mixed together do not necessarily create a food-safe combination.

 If the manufacturer states that combining glazes will make a food-safe third glaze, then you are good to go.
 However, if this is not part of their glaze specification, it’s worth checking with the manufacturer first.